MR-Guided Radiation Therapy for Stomach Cancer

 The protocol does not specify if you need to stop taking your current medications.
 However, you cannot be on other investigational agents, and certain ART medications may be excluded due to drug interactions.
 It's best to discuss your current medications with the trial team.

-What safety data exists for MR-guided radiation therapy for stomach cancer?
+What prior data suggests that MR-guided radiation therapy is safe for stomach cancer?

-Is MR-guided radiation therapy a promising treatment for stomach cancer?
+What evidence suggests that MR-guided radiation therapy is effective for stomach cancer?

 Hyun Kim